labelexpo

 The trends of short-run and hybrid decoration of packaging across various substrates have created an opportunity for many former narrow web flexo press manufacturers, who have been at the heart of this unique set of exhibitions across continents and have now embraced wider, digital, hybrid, and automated machines.
 In addition, regional changes in economic and packaging growth have put this legacy show in a unique position of having multiple label and packaging events in North and South America, Europe, Asia, and the Middle East, where a significant number of vendors participate in more than one show.

 The Barcelona Fira is a larger and more modern facility than Brussels, and although the ground staff is new, the organizing team is very visible.
-Press conference and new press announcements on the morning of the first day included new press announcements by Durst and Gallus, which, while being demonstrated on their stands, are a quarter or two away from first shipments.
+Press conferences and new press announcements on the morning of the first day included new press announcements by Durst and Gallus, which, while being demonstrated on their stands, are a quarter or two away from first shipments.

 From a first look around the show and initial meetings, it seems the excitement at Labelexpo Europe is clearly on the digital side.
 In Hall 3, I have traversed the length so far, and it is clear that the biggest crowds are at digital stands such as Durst and Epson.
 Well-known Indian and Asian flexible, board, and label converters are visible at the show, and the first sales to our market have been announced, including Domino India selling its first N730i 1200 dpi digital label press to an unnamed in-mold label converter from Western India already using Domino’s monochrome inkjet press.
 The installation is to take place in December.